datacamp-content/courses-introduction-to-shell/chapter5.md

 Use Nano to create a shell script called `teeth.sh` that prints a count of the number of times each tooth name appears in the seasonal data.
+You may want to experiment with commands at the prompt before jumping into the text editor.

 *** =hint1